31st Infantry Regiment (United States): War on Terror

 In 2015, 4–31 was deployed to Afghanistan and was spread to 13 different Forward Operating Bases where they advised local police and military forces.
 They returned home in February 2016.

 In 2018, 4-31 IN deployed again to Afghanistan for 9 months, spreading out across the country as the Theatre Response Force.
 They returned home in July 2019.

 The battalion was on deployment in Afghanistan as Operation Allies Refuge began in 2021.
 The battalion was protecting the Kabul 2021 evacuation from Afghanistan in August 2021.

+In 2023, 4-31 IN deployed again to the CENTCOM Area of Operations (AOR), spreading out in several countries (Iraq, Kuwait, Jordan, and more).

 The Shanghai Bowl

 The Shanghai Bowl has become a very important symbol of the lineage of the 31st Infantry Regiment.
-The large silver punch bowl and its matching cups were made in 1932 by a Shanghai silversmith, fashioned from approximately 1,600 silver US Trade Dollars that were collected from the officers of the unit.
+The large silver punch bowl and its matching cups were made in 1932 by a Shanghai silversmith, fashioned from approximately 1,600 silver US trade dollars that were collected from the officers of the unit.

 When Bataan fell to the Japanese in April 1942 it became obvious that the 31st would be forced to surrender.
 To keep these important items from falling into enemy hands, the bowl and cups, along with the colors and unit standard, were buried on Corregidor Island.
 The artifacts were finally retrieved in 1945.

 The bowl now sits in the headquarters building of the regiment's only remaining battalion: the 4th Battalion, 31st Infantry Regiment, at Fort Drum, New York.